FeatheredRef/ASMReference/README.md

 # Publishment process

-For a person to publish a text into the project, they SHOULD send a request draft.
-It being done by either sending an email to [featheredref@protonmail.com], or creating an issue with the label "WRITING".
+For a person to publish a text into the project or contribute to an existing text, they SHOULD send a request draft.
+It being done by either sending an email to featheredref@protonmail.com, or creating an issue with the label "PUBLISHING" or "CONTRIBUTING".

 The draft request MUST be a message which SHALL not be blank, and a linked markdown file for the draft.
 In the message, the sender SHALL describe in what category the sender wants to publish on.